ulaladungdung/zettlekasten/zDaily logs.md

 2. The links for the data for example invoice, GR and RTP
 3. negative invoice amount?
 4. Where to find ITT/ITQ?

+Feedbacks:
+1. how this shows me effectiveness?
+	1. need to have an end outcome to determine effectiveness
+	2. 80-20 rule + number of total transactions => can show how my team work effectively
+	3. from 80% can see 40% and do bulk purchases => get discount
+2. Use an icon to define all the data.

+receive request => sourcing RFQ => award recommendation

+average turnaround time:
+1. define the time. (from what activity to what activity) => so can give feedback on it.